-Too much Zinc can lower Copper levels and your Sodium to Potassium ratio.
+Too much Zinc can lower Copper levels (fights bacteria) and your Sodium to Potassium ratio (cell membrane health).
 Understanding this ratio is the most important information on a hair analysis because if you have toxic levels being stored in tissues or organs, it will not be eliminated at the optimal level.
 Visually one may see a mineral deficiency and want to take a Zinc supplement, but that is NOT the answer.
 Looking deeper into the root cause as to why it is low (due to another mineral or a deficiency) is crucial to determine specific needs.
 A high Zinc level can even cause you to have a low HDL (good) cholesterol.

 Using corrective supplements targeted to your chemistry needs can rebuild the protective cell wall for defenses and proper cellular exchange!

 Why do we need Zinc daily in our diet?

 - Zinc is exceedingly important in stabilizing and balancing many other minerals and necessary metals, such as Copper or Iron that aid in producing red blood cells.